 Animal welfare for youth: Part 2 – Introducing the Five Freedoms to youth

-This series will explore basic concepts of animal welfare and why it is important 4-H youth involved in animal projects understand this subject.
+This series will explore basic concepts of animal welfare and why 4-H youth involved in animal projects should be familiar with this subject.

-This is the second in a series of articles from Michigan State University Extension aimed to help club leaders discuss animal welfare concepts with youth.
+This is the second part in the series of articles from Michigan State University Extension that is aimed to help 4-H club leaders discuss animal welfare concepts with youth.
 In Part 1, animal welfare was defined, a brief history was provided, and a discussion of why this is an important topic were addressed.
 Part 2 provides an outline of how to start a conversation with youth about animal welfare using the Five Freedoms.
-This outline can be used with any 4-H animal science project because the questions and concepts apply to all species, including livestock, dairy, poultry, rabbits and cavies, companion animals, goats, and horses and ponies.
+This outline can be used with any 4-H animal science project because the questions and concepts apply to all species, including beef, sheep, swine, dairy, poultry, rabbits and cavies, companion animals, goats, and horses and ponies.

 Why start with the Five Freedoms?